 Background

-There may be cases where the building owner intends to upgrade the lighting system of the Functional Spaces to be assessed soon after the assessment has been completed, or there may be a make-good clause in the lease agreement that requires the incumbent tenant to return the lighting system to its original state when vacating the tenancy.
+There may be cases where the building owner intends to upgrade the lighting system of the Functional Spaces to be assessed soon after the assessment has been completed.
+Alternatively, there may be a make-good clause in the lease agreement that requires the incumbent tenant to return the lighting system to its original state when vacating the tenancy.

 Providing that there is a contractual commitment to proceed with the proposed installation which includes detailed design drawings and equipment specifications, the proposed lighting system may be assessed based on the available documentation.